 Who is eligible to participate?

-Those eligible to participate are government/parliamentary officials (local, state and federal), journalists, trade unionists and educators with career-related interests in the European Union.
+Those eligible to participate are government/parliamentary officials (local, state and federal), journalists, trade unionists civil society actors and educators/think tanks with career-related interests in the European Union.
 The EUVP is not open to students.
 Participants are required to have completed their university education or equivalent training and to have been employed for several years in their chosen career/field.